Ultralong-distance quantum correlations in three-terminal Josephson junctions: Analytical results

-Thus, the use direct-gap semiconductor quantum dots allows justification for replacement of ``the multichannel contacts of the model~I '' by ``the zero-dimensional quantum dots of the reduced model~II'' while averaging over $\psi_F$ in Eq.~(\ref{eq:gA-supra-general-ballistique}).
-In addition, we singled-out the Floquet-Andreev quartet and the ultralong distance Floquet-Tomasch octet contributions to the current, which fully supports the physical picture of the preceding section~\ref{sec:physical-picture} and~\ref{sec:model-and-methods}, and the numerical results of the forthcoming section~\ref{sec:numerical-results}.
+Thus, the {use of direct-gap} semiconductor quantum dots {allows replacing} ``the multichannel contacts of the model~I '' by ``the 0D quantum dots of the reduced model~II'' while averaging over $\psi_F$ in Eq.~(\ref{eq:gA-supra-general-ballistique}).
+We also singled-out the Floquet-Andreev quartet and the ultralong-distance Floquet-Tomasch octet contributions to the current, which supports the physical picture of the preceding sections~\ref{sec:physical-picture} and~\ref{sec:model-and-methods}, and the numerical results of the forthcoming section~\ref{sec:numerical-results}.